 Location: Horwich, Greater Manchester

-My twenty-first ground of 2012 was on Saturday 20th October at the Reebok Stadium in Horwich, Greater Manchester.
+My twenty-first new ground of 2012 was on Saturday 20th October at the Reebok Stadium in Horwich, Greater Manchester.
 The match was Bolton Wanderers vs. Bristol City in the Football League Championship.

 The Reebok Stadium sits in a retail park on the outskirts of the town of Horwich in Greater Manchester.
 The ground is less than 400 yards from Horwich Parkway railway station, around 5 miles west of the centre of Bolton itself.
 It has been the home of the club since 1997 when they left their previous Burnden Park home where they had played since 1895.